This post is a travelguide about the best things to do in Almaty. My favourite city in Kazakhstan.

 3. Rumi (Dostyk Avenue 63)

-This restaurant is making excellent central asian food such as plov and shaslyck.
+This restaurant is making excellent central asian and middle eastern food.
 The interior of the restaurant looks beautiful and gives you the feeling you are in the middle east.
 Not the cheapest in this list, but prices are still reasonable.

 The green market is a very cheap place to try out some Kazakh and central asian specialities such as plov, laghman and Beshbarmak.
 Depending on where you go it will be a bit hit and miss, but I had my best laghman in the Green market.
 If a restaurant is busy that is a good sign.

 Gorki park is probably the best place to have shaslyck.
 You will already smell the scent of grilled meat and all you have to do is follow your nose.

 Staying in hostels has its advantages and disadvantages.
 Its cheap, social and you meet lots of interesting people at the expense of your privacy.
 Cleanliness and silence should also not be high on your priority list.
 Hostels come in different forms and varieties, but hostel culture is quite similar all around the world.